 Workers who prevail in a wrongful termination claim often get awarded between $5,000 and $100,000 in compensation.
 However, each case is different.
 There is no single “average” wrongful termination.

 Numerous factors can change how much a particular case is worth.
-Especially important is the worker’s salary prior to termination.
-This drives many of the legal damages that the worker can recover with a lawsuit.
+Especially important is your salary prior to termination.
+This drives many of the legal damages that you can recover with a lawsuit.

-What legal damages are available in wrongful termination cases?
+What damages are available in wrongful termination cases?

 Because terminations can be wrongful under either state or federal law, the legal damages that are available may vary.
 However, they generally include: